jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/iam.md

 - IAM Federation: Integrate their own repository of users with IAM using SAML standard

 ### Policies
 IAM policies define permissions for an action regardless of the method that you use to perform the operation.
+Instance are region-sepecific, but the IAM is global, no matter which region the instances are.

 #### Policy types
 - Identity-based policies